Layton-Community/Layton-Fangame/README.md

 ## Getting started

+### Install Github Desktop

+Creating an ssh key is tricky for new users.
+So download [Github Desktop](https://desktop.github.com/), link it to your github account, it will automatically ssh for you and serve as a git repository manager.

+### Download Unity Hub

-Start by installing the Unity Hub if you don't have it yet: https://unity.com/download
+Start by installing the [Unity Hub](https://unity.com/download).<br>
 Then, install the Unity Editor with the Unity Hub.
 Make sure to pick version **2021.3.1f1**.

-If you don't have it yet, install [Git](https://git-scm.com/) on your machine too.<br>
-Or open the `Command Prompt` and type `winget install -e --id Git.Git` <br>
-Make sure you have [Git LFS too](https://git-lfs.github.com/).
-If you used the Git installer on Windows, it's installed by default (same with winget).

-Creating an ssh key is tricky for new users.
-So download [Github Desktop](https://desktop.github.com/), link it to your github account, it will automatically ssh for you and serve as a git repository manager.
+### Install Visual Studio Community 2022

+- You can choose any IDE, but for simplicity, we will install [Visual Studio](https://visualstudio.microsoft.com/).
+- A window opens, named: Installation --- Visual Studio Community 2022
+- Select `.NET desktop development` and `Game development with Unity`.
+- Click on `Install`.

+### Clone the repository

 If you don't have access to the main repository, fork it, create a new branch, work on it and request a pull request.

-In the Unity Hub, switch the "Projects" tab, click "Add project from disk" and point to the repository where you cloned this repo.
+In the Unity Hub, switch the "Projects" tab, click "Add project from disk" and point to the repository where you cloned this repository.

 You're now ready to open the project!
 Open it and have fun!